webix-hub/docs/data/api/refs/ui.treetable.md

 - api/link/ui.treetable_render.md - renders the specified item or the whole component
 - api/link/ui.treetable_resize.md - adjusts the view to a new size
 - api/link/ui.treetable_scrollto.md - scrolls the view to the defined position
-- api/link/ui.treetable_serialize.md - serializes data to a json object
+- api/link/ui.treetable_serialize.md - serializes data to a JSON object
 - api/link/ui.treetable_setcolumnwidth.md - sets the width of the specified column
 - api/link/ui.treetable_setpage.md - makes the specified page visible (assuming that the pager was defined )
 - api/link/ui.treetable_setrowheight.md - sets the height of the specified row